JuliaDatabases/Redis.jl/README.md

 Pattern subscription works in the same way through use of the `psubscribe` function.
 Channels can be unsubscribed through `unsubscribe` and `punsubscribe`.

-Note that the async event loop currently runs until the `SubscriptionConnection` is disconnected, regardless of how many subscriptions the client has active.
+Note that the event loop spawned with Threads.@spawn currently runs until the `SubscriptionConnection` is disconnected, regardless of how many subscriptions the client has active.
 Event loop error handling should be improved in an update to the API.

 ### Subscription error handling